 One is that, as the number of goods produced decreases, the production needs are shifting more towards additive manufacturing.

 Why 3D printing?

 A) because there is a trend away from stocking

-huge amounts of inventory and toward producing on-demand, which requires a lesser number of parts by definition, and
+huge amounts of inventory and toward producing on-demand, which requires a lesser number of parts by definition, and) because of customisations.

 Because they seek to fulfil the particular wants of a certain buying persona, more and more products are being produced with smaller batch sizes.